People ask me all the time about the colonoscopy and endoscopy. I say, when in doubt, just do it.

 Why would I need a colonoscopy vs. an endoscopy or vice-versa?

-In simplest terms, think of it like this: identifying/where if the problem lies, whether it’s in the upper digestive or lower digestive tract.
-For example, if Colitis is suspected, you’ll have a colonoscopy.
-If Celiac is suspected, you’ll have an endoscopy.
-This is why I had both.
+In simplest terms, think of it like this: identifying where/if the problem lies, whether it’s in the upper digestive or lower digestive tract.
+Doctor’s use it to evaluate symptoms and to check for polyps or cancer.

 I have been told to get a colonoscopy, but then my “issues” clear up.
 When is the best time to get one?

 The best time is now, especially if you have been told you need one.
 Just because our “issues” clear up, doesn’t mean they are truly gone if you haven’t done anything to address the problem.

 And if you don’t know what the problem is, it’s pretty hard to address it.
 It’s rare that you might time up a colonoscopy (unless it’s an emergency) during a flare up.
 I was not in flare-up mode when I had my first one; Colitis was still found.

 What can be determined from a colonoscopy/endoscopy in regards to the gut?

 Almost anything, as it relates to the digestive tract can be determined through a colonoscopy/endoscopy.

 Some of these things include Celiac disease, Crohn’s disease, Colitis, polyps, general inflammation, ulcers, abnormal growths, and even Colon Cancer.